How To Attract Ladybirds In To Your Garden

 Ladybirds are a familiar sight in gardens and parks around the world.
 There are more than 40 species in Britain, and a healthy garden can support several species of ladybird at any given time.

-These brightly coloured, oval or round, sometimes hemispherical beetles are immediately recognizable.
+These brightly coloured, oval or round, sometimes hemispherical beetles are immediately recognisable.
 They range in size from 1 to 10mm.
 Ladybirds play a crucial role in maintaining an ecological balance in our gardens and green spaces.

 Understanding Ladybirds